ibm-cloud-docs/power-iaas/additional-backup-strategies.md

 Image capture produces a storage FlashCopy of the logical partition (LPAR) and works on both AIX, Linux, and IBM i LPARs.
 You can use image capture to store VM images within your account (locally) as a part of your image catalog, or directly to [IBM Cloud Object Storage](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-capturing-exporting-vm), or both.

 Importing and exporting images requires a considerable amount of processing power and network bandwidth.
 As a result, you can submit only one import or export request before it is queued.
 Typically, users import or export system disks (AIX rootvg disks) that are smaller in size (**less than 1 TB**) to facilitate the transfer to and from Cloud Object Storage.
 If your image size is greater than 1 TB, your transfer might take a long time and is prone to failure.
-The maximum image size that you can import or export is **10 TB**.
+The maximum uncompressed image size that you can import or export is **10 TB**.

 ## Cloud Object Storage
 {: #cos-over-directlink}